tom-stannard/Project-Motoparts/README.md

 They operate three warehouses in Australia, selling both retail and wholesale.
 They offer a variety of parts and accept credit cards, cash, and bank transfer as payment methods.
 Each payment type incurs a different fee.

 The board of directors wants to gain a better understanding of wholesale revenue by product line, and how this varies month-to-month across warehouses.
-You have been tasked with calculating the net revenue for each product line and grouping results by month and warehouse.
+I have been tasked with calculating the net revenue for each product line and grouping results by month and warehouse.
 The results should be filtered so that only `"Wholesale"` orders are included.

-They have provided you with access to their database, which contains the following table called `sales`:
+They have provided me with access to their database, which contains the following table called `sales`:

 <br>